How PWA And AMP Are Shaping The Future Of Ecommerce

 You need to understand which combination works best for you.
 Not every website needs to go all the way to merge them together.
 Look at these three options to choose which suits your website best.

 AMP as PWA

-This is when you settle for limited features for you website as you don’t really need them.
-Once the user clicks on an AMP page, it loads fast just like it should and if the user clicks in another link on the website, they move away from the AMP cache to the origin.
+This is when you settle for limited features for your website as you don’t really need them.
+Once the user clicks on an AMP page, it loads fast just like it should and if the user clicks on another link on the website, they move away from the AMP cache to the origin.
 But, the website still uses the AMP library, and as it is now in the origin, service workers are active, making it possible to prompt users to install a PWA version of their website for an enhanced experience.
 The user can also manually download the PWA of your website if the prompt does not appear.
 Offline functioning is also made possible for your AMP website by merging with PWA.

 AMP to PWA